microsoft/project-rome/iOS/reference documentation/MCDRemoteLauncher.md

 Initializes the [MCDRemoteLauncher](MCDRemoteLauncher.md) with a [MCDRemoteSystemConnectionRequest](MCDRemoteSystemConnectionRequest.md).

 #### Parameters
-* `request` the connection request associated with the target device.
+* `request` The connection request associated with the target device.

 #### Returns
 The initialized [MCDRemoteLauncher](MCDRemoteLauncher.md), otherwise nil.